mshagirov/pythonlab/_01-introduction/06_functions.md

 - Fix the code so that it prints `Hello, World!`.
 - Set the `name` variable to your name as a `str` (using quotes or double quotes) then run the code again to print a geeting.
-- Replace the last line with `print(greeter(name))` and run the code again.
-- Can you explain what happens when you run this code?

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>